moroso/docs/OS/OS.md

-Pebbles uses an arguably hackish memory model that involves direct mapping n pages of memory and calling it a kernel; we will probably want to look this over and decide if MorosoOS would benefit from another approach.
+Pebbles uses an arguably hackish memory model that involves direct mapping n pages of memory and calling it a kernel; we will probably want to look this over and decide if MorosOS would benefit from another approach.
 Since we have a software-loaded TLB, paging is now going to be the responsibility of the OS.
 Essentially, what this looks like is if a